-A recent focus for Community Solutions is research and writing on the possibilities of restored soils and water systems to sequester carbon and cool the planet.
+A recent focus for Community Solutions has been research and writing on the possibilities of restored soils and water systems to sequester carbon and cool the planet.
 This work is woven into our longstanding commitment to permaculture and local organic growing.
-Peter Bane, Community Solutions Fellow and Board member, and author of The Permaculture Handbook, is at work on a Community Solutions-sponsored layman’s guide to restoring water cycles—research that is also being propagated through our YouTube channel and an upcoming conference.
+Peter Bane, Community Solutions Fellow and Board member, and author of The Permaculture Handbook, is at work on a Community Solutions-sponsored layman’s guide to restoring water cycles—research that is also being disseminated through our YouTube channel and Climate Change conference.

 Heartbeat Communtiy Farm is a Community Supported Agriculture farm.
-Over 30 different types of vegtables are available for weekly pickup at the farm outside Yellow Springs from June through October.
+Over 30 different types of vegtables are available for weekly pickup at the farm outside Yellow Springs, Ohio from June through October.
 Heartbeat produces 10,000 pounds of food per year.

 Click here for more information on Heartbeat Community Farm.